aroemers/sibiro/README.md

 ### Example: conditional middleware

 With above sales pitch in mind, let's have an example of how sibiro can be used as well: conditional middleware and external regular expressions for route parameters.
-We could write middleware that wraps the conditional middleware and regular expression guards on the handler on each request.
-This would be the approach when using a non-data-driven routing library.
-But because the routes are just data, they can easily be preprocessed, before compiling them.
+Because the routes are just data, they can easily be preprocessed, before compiling them.
 A nice helper function for this, is the following:

 ```clj